John Cowper Granbery: Career

-Granbery entered the Methodist ministry and served as assistant preacher and missioner in Washington, Richmond, and Petersburg.
 He was a chaplain on the campus of the University of Virginia from 1859 to 1861.
 During the American Civil War of 1861–1865, Granberry served as a chaplain in the Confederate States Army.
+He was wounded in the head at the Battle of Glendale (Frazier's Farm) on June 30, 1862.
+He was captured and imprisoned at Fort Warren in Boston Harbor, but he was soon released in a prisoner exchange.

 Granberry was a professor of moral philosophy and practical theology in Vanderbilt University from 1875 to 1882.
 He was elected Bishop in the Southern Methodist church in 1882.
+Aspects of his service as bishop included overseeing the denomination's missionary work in Brazil.
+His daughter Ella served as a missionary in Brazil, spending some time at the Methodist college there and eventually marrying Rev. H.C.
+Tucker, who oversaw the work of the American Bible Society in Brazil.

 Personal life and death

 Granberry married Jenny Massie in 1858.
 They had a child.
 He married his second wife, Ella Winston, in 1882, and they had eight children.
+His daughter Ruth died at the age of 12 on Sept.
+2, 1891.

-Granbery died on April 1, 1907 in Ashland, Virginia.
+John Granbery died on April 1, 1907, in Ashland, Virginia.
+He collapsed suddenly in his home, several months after his wife succumbed in a similar manner.